vaibhavmule/react-redux-helloworld/README.md

 # react-redux-helloworld
-Hello, World! app in React and Redux
+Hello, World! app in React and Redux.

+Now using `create-react-app`

 ## Run the app